-Let’s see what happens when we extend to 40 years.
+Let’s see what happens when we extend it to 40 years.

 We can see that the results are comparable.
 However, all the values are significantly higher.
 The numbers are all about twice higher.
-During the ten additional years, on average, your retirement money will double.
+On average, your retirement money will double during the ten additional years.
 So, even though you are not contributing any more money and living from it, your portfolio will double in 10 years.
 How cool does that sound?

 The success rate is not everything